Tamilanban

-"Erode" Tamilanban, also spelled as Erode Tamizhanban, is a Tamil poet and writer from Tamil Nadu, India.
+Natarajan Jegadeesan, known by his pen name "Erode" Tamilanban (also spelled as Erode Tamizhanban; 28 September 1933 – 22 November 2025), was a poet and writer from Tamil Nadu, India.

+Life and career

+Tamilanban was born in Chennimalai. a town in present-day Erode district, Tamil Nadu on 28 September 1933.

 In 2004, he was awarded the Sahitya Akademi Award for Tamil for his poetry collection Vanakkam Valluva (lit.
 Greetings, Valluvar).
-He has also worked as a newsreader for Doordarshan.
-He is a board member of the Tamil Nadu Iyal Isai Nadaga Mandram.
+He also worked as a newsreader for Doordarshan.
+He was a board member of the Tamil Nadu Iyal Isai Nadaga Mandram.
+He died on 22 November 2025, at the age of 92.